This tutorial explains Python while loop, its syntax and provides with an example of using it in a relevant situation.

 While coding, there could be scenarios where you don’t know the cut-off point of a loop.
 For example, a program asking for user input indefinite number of times until he presses ESC key or reading a file until it finds a specific token.

 Table of Content

-- What is a while loop in Python?
+- What is a While Loop?

-- Else clause with while loop
+- Else Clause with While Loop

 A while loop is a control flow structure which repeatedly executes a block of code indefinite no. of times until the given condition becomes false.
 For example, say, you want to count the occurrence of odd numbers in a range.
 Some technical references call it a pre-test loop as it checks the condition before every iteration.

 while some condition (or expression) : a block of code

 The syntax is clearly stating that Python first evaluates the condition.